janbernloehr/janbernloehr.github.io/_posts/2017-06-10-ros-windows.md

 ---
 {% include JB/setup %}

 The [Windows Subsystem for Linux (WSL)](https://msdn.microsoft.com/de-de/commandline/wsl/faq) is a compatibility layer which allows to run a whole bunch of linux binaries natively on Windows 10.
-With the advent of the Windows 10 Creators Update in March 2017, the WSL was heavily updated and now is able to run ROS lunar.
-There is just one caveat: In the currently released version (1.13) of [ros_comm](https://github.com/ros/ros_comm) there is a [bug](https://github.com/ros/ros_comm/pull/1050) which needs manual patching until the fix is included in an official release.
+With the advent of the Windows 10 Creators Update in March 2017, the WSL was heavily updated and now is able to run ROS lunar. ~~There is just one caveat: In the currently released version (1.13) of [ros_comm](https://github.com/ros/ros_comm) there is a [bug](https://github.com/ros/ros_comm/pull/1050) which needs manual patching until the fix is included in an official release.~~ Since release 1.13.1 of the [ros_comm](https://github.com/ros/ros_comm) package, a vanilla installation of ros runs fine on WSL and no further patching is needed.

-In this blogpost I will show you how to install WSL, setup ROS, and how to apply the patch to ros_comm in an overlay workspace to get started.
+In this blogpost I will show you how to install WSL and setup ROS to get started.

 ## Update to Windows 10 Creators update